 Ms. Burton received a bachelor of science in civil engineering in 1999, master of city and regional planning in 2002, and a master of learning technologies in 2021; all three degrees are from the Ohio State University.
 She has also over 20 years of experience working in practice in both the public and private sectors.
 In addition to serving as an OSU faculty member, she is also the President of a consulting firm, Burton Planning Services (BPS), which is focused on sustainable planning and environmental solutions for its clients.

 Throughout her career, Ms. Burton has been a leader in planning practice.
 Some highlights include receiving the Award for Excellence in Sustainability: Student Project from the American Planning Association’s Sustainable Communities Division for her Sustainability Studio project “Grove City Sustainability Plan” (2021) and the Outstanding Student Project Award from the American Planning Association’s Ohio Chapter for her Transportation Studio project “Byesville Community Mobility Plan” (2021).
 She also receiving the OSU Distinguished International Engagement Award for the Ghana Sustainable Change Program (2016) and the American Planning Association Division Council Award for Contribution to the Planning Profession for “State of Transportation Planning: Ahead of the Curve” (Burton authored a chapter) (2014).

 Ms. Burton teaches graduate and undergraduate lecture and studio courses on sustainability, transportation, green building, resiliency, future cities, professional development, municipal planning and zoning, and energy.
-Several of her lecture courses are offered as online asynchronous courses to OSU students and via OSU’s Office of Distance Education and E-Learning.
+Several of her lecture courses are offered as online asynchronous courses to OSU students and via the OSU College of Engineering's Professional and Distance Education Programs.
 In her role at OSU as the Director of Professional Planning Practice, she serves as the City & Regional Planning Internship Program Coordinator.

 Sustainability and resiliency